 The base model was drawn from the field of language development, and specifically the acquisition of the English past tense within inflectional morphology.
 The model is used here to stand for more general models of cognitive development utilised in cognitive modelling (see e.g., Mareschal & Thomas, 2007).
 The model employed an artificial neural network architecture.

-A 3-layer, backpropagation network was used to learn to output the past-tense form of a verb from an input vector that combined a phonological representation of the verb stem and lexical-semantic information (Joanisse & Seidenberg, 1999).
-The architecture is shown in Figure 1.
+A backpropagation network was used to learn to output the pasttense form of a verb from an input vector that combined a phonological representation of the verb stem and lexical-semantic information (Joanisse & Seidenberg, 1999).
+The architecture is shown in Fig. 2.